pulp-platform/mempool/README.md

 The repository is structured as follows:

-- `apps` provides example applications and MemPool's runtime.
 - `config` contains the global configurations that are used by software as well as hardware.
 - `hardware` is where the RTL code and simulation scripts are.
 - `scripts` contains useful scripts such as linting or formatting scripts.
+- `software` provides example applications and MemPool's runtime.
 - `toolchain` holds third-party packages
     * `halide` is the compiler infrastructure for the _Halide_ language.
     * `llvm-project` provides the LLVM compiler infrastructure.